 Symbolic death often represents the removal of previous beliefs and barriers.
 Because without the ability to leave them behind, we often cannot access or use spiritual technologies that require an open mind.

-Modern Rites of Passage
+Personal Rites of Passage

-Your Own Spiritual Rites of Passage
+Creating Spiritual Rites of Passage

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+We offer this curriculum through our individually tailored virtual learning academy and traditional face-to-face sessions.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia